Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

-In the case when the additional unilateral term $\hat g(v)$ in \ttg{eq:Maini+g} is smooth at $\bar v$, we can perform the standard linear analysis to obtain necessary conditions for the Turing instability, see e.g. \cite{Edelstein1988,JonesSleeman,Murray2003}.
+{\bf Conditions for the Turing instability.} In the case when the additional unilateral term $\hat g(v)$ in \ttg{eq:Maini+g} is smooth at $\bar v$, we can perform the standard linear analysis to obtain necessary conditions for the Turing instability, see e.g. \cite{Edelstein1988,JonesSleeman,Murray2003}.
 Namely, we can introduce the Jacobi matrix of the map $f$, $g + \hat g$ at $\bar u$, $\bar v$ as

 If